-Wake Forest Kenan Chair in the Humanities Laura Mullen and Hanes Art Gallery are bringing performance artist, poet, writer, and visual artist Ronaldo V. Wilson for week-long residency at the Gallery February 13-22, 2023.
-His visit is part of the gallery’s “Ad(d) Hoc” spring 2023 programming.
+Performance artist, poet, writer, and visual artist Ronaldo V. Wilson will visit Wake Forest for a residency at the Gallery February 13-22, 2023.
+His residency is part of the gallery’s “Ad(d) Hoc” spring 2023 programming.

 Wilson will use the Gallery as a venue for performances, events, exhibitions, and interactions, including a free public poetry reading and performance on Wednesday, February 15, at 5 pm.
+Be sure to check out the Hanes Art Gallery website for a full schedule of events, including praxis conversations, class visits, and performances.
 Events are co-sponsored by the William R. Kenan Jr. Chair in the Humanities, Hanes Gallery, the Interdisciplinary Arts Center, and the Department of English.

 Ronaldo V. Wilson, PhD, is the author of Narrative of the Life of the Brown Boy and the White Man, winner of the Cave Canem Prize; Poems of the Black Object, winner of the Thom Gunn Award for Gay Poetry and the Asian American Literary Award in Poetry; Farther Traveler: Poetry, Prose, Other, finalist for a Thom Gunn Award for Gay Poetry; and Lucy 72.
 His latest books are Carmelina: Figures and Virgil Kills: Stories.